Srobins7/Web-App-Project/README.md

 # Web-App-Project - Design and Implementation Guide

 1. App Topic:
-   Display NBA stat:  Team schedule and win/loss record by division
+   Display NBA stats and provide dataviz of those stats.
+App is meant to be user friendly and responsive to window sizing.

 2. Page Descriptions